Coast Guard, DHS.

 (2) Spectators.
 All persons and vessels not registered with the event sponsor as participants.

-(b) Event Patrol.
-The Coast Guard may assign an event patrol, as described in § 100.40 of this part, to each regulated event listed in the table.
+(b) Event patrol.
+The Coast Guard may assign an event patrol, as described in § 100.40, to each regulated event listed in Table 1 of this section.
 Additionally, a Patrol Commander may be assigned to oversee the patrol.
 The event patrol and Patrol Commander may be contacted on VHF Channel 16.

 (2) The COTP Charleston or designated representative may terminate the event, or the operation of any vessel participating in the event, at any time it is deemed necessary for the protection of life or property.